The Bankrate promise

 Investors thinking about investing in gold or silver should then carefully consider whether it really makes sense for them.
 It may well make sense in the short term or when specific imbalances exist in the respective markets for the precious metals.

 But in the long term, the answer to the question “Is it better to go with gold or silver?” might be “stocks.”
+It’s actually incredibly easy to buy a diversified index fund that’s primed to climb even if you have limited knowledge about investments.

 Both silver and gold can function as safe haven assets, but gold tends to have a better track record over long periods of time.
 That said, over shorter periods the specific dynamics of each market end up being more important to their respective returns.
 Regardless of which you buy, remember that neither asset produces cash flow, so investors might be best served in the long term to take a buy-and-hold approach with a portfolio of profitable and growing stocks.